 End-user Subscriber key pairs are typically generated by Commfides.
-Delivery of the private key to a Subscriber is accomplished by the Subscriber receiving an e-mail containing a link to download the private key in encrypted form.
+Delivery of the private key to a Subscriber is accomplished by the Subscriber.
 The activation data required to activate the encrypted file may be communicated to the end-user Subscriber using an out of band process.
 The distribution of such private key is logged by Commfides.

-Where end-user Subscriber key pairs are pre-generated by Commfides on hardware tokens or smart cards, such devices are distributed to the end-user Subscriber using a commercial delivery service and tamper evident packaging.
+End-user Subscriber key pairs are pre-generated by Commfides on hardware tokens or smart cards, such devices are distributed to the end-user Subscriber using a commercial delivery service and tamper evident packaging.
 The required activation data required to activate the device is communicated to the end-user Subscriber using an out of band process.
 The distribution of such devices is logged by Commfides.